Applying for your loan and the Master Promissory Note (MPN)

 For further information, please see the new Direct Loan website for students: studentloans.gov

 Our University's policy of verifying the source of finances for all students ensures that students have adequate funds for their studies and that their payment plans may be integrated with the receipt of their funds.
-This is particularly important for non-EEA students who require visas, for which we provide a Notification of Student Loan letter.
+This is important for non-EEA students who require visas, for whom we provide a Notification of Student Loan letter at the end of the loans application process.
 We will be able to use the information for your Stafford, PLUS, Grad Plus or private loans as evidence of your finances.
 We will make additional copies of relevant documentation for this internal procedure for your admission onto your chosen degree course.
 This makes this part of our admissions process much easier.
 You will require this as evidence of available funds when applying for your student visa to enter the UK.

 The loan maximum amount limits will be noted on the Calculation of Cost of Attendance (Net Price Calculator) (e-mailed as a pdf).
 These will be determined by the type of student, cost of attendance (COA) and Expected Family Contribution (EFC).